 Sustainable finance is the provision of finance to investments which take into account environmental, social and governance (ESG) considerations, for the benefit of global societies.
 A simplistic view is it is the finance needed to progress the UN 2030 sustainable development goals agenda, and includes a range of products and initiatives, such as sustainable funds, green bonds, impact investing, micro-finance and active ownership.

-Currently the EU estimates there is approximately a 180 billion Euro annual investment gap needed to drive the UN 2030 agenda and Paris climate agreement.
+Currently the EU estimates there is approximately a 180 billion Euro annual investment gap needed to drive the UN 2030 agenda and Paris climate agreement in Europe alone.
 This is one of the reasons Refinitiv has recently joined the United Nations Task Force on Digital Financing as a data partner.
 This task-force consists of leaders from a range of sectors from developed and developing countries, and is charged with harnessing the potential of financial technology to advance the UN SDGs – and ultimately close that investment gap.

 Fundamentally, sustainable finance takes into account a triple bottom line; a framework including social and environmental impact alongside financial returns, as a true measure of success.
 It considers opportunity costs with an ESG lens, which is hard to measure and standardise.